drupalprojects/arte_opa/modules/arte_opa_broadcasts/README.txt

 fetched from OPA, `hook_arte_opa_broadcast_sync` gets triggered allowing other modules to carry out the necessary synchronisation of broadcasts in the system.

+The query used for this automatic synchronisation can be altered by modules that would like to do so by using `hook_arte_opa_broadcasts_sync_params_alter`.

 ## Credits